Eschatologue/CM_wiki/docs/character-creation/race/dwarf.md

 ## Dwarf Traits

 ### :material-arrow-up-bold-box: Ability Score Improvement
-Your Constitution score increases by 2.
+One of your ability score increases by 2, and one of your ability score increases by 1.

 ### :material-rotate-right: Age
 Dwarves mature at the same rate as humans, but they're considered young until they reach the age of 50.
 On average, they live about 350 years.